Toll-like receptor: TLRs in Drosophila immunity

 The involvement of toll signalling in immunity was first demonstrated in the fruit fly, Drosophila melanogaster.
 Fruit flies have only innate immune responses allowing studies to avoid interference of adaptive immune mechanisms on signal transduction.
 The fly response to fungal or bacterial infection occurs through two distinct signalling cascades, one of which is the toll pathway and the other is the immune deficiency pathway.
-The toll pathway is similar to mammalian TLR signalling, but unlike mammalian TLRs, toll is not activated directly by pathogen-associated molecular patterns (PAMPs).
+The toll pathway is similar to mammalian TLR signalling, but unlike mammalian TLRs, Toll is not activated directly by pathogen-associated molecular patterns (PAMPs).
 Its receptor ectodomain recognizes the cleaved form of the cytokine spätzle, which is secreted in the haemolymph as an inactive dimeric precursor.
 The toll receptor shares the cytoplasmatic TIR domain with mammalian TLRs, but the ectodomain and intracytoplasmatic tail are different.
 This difference might reflect a function of these receptors as cytokine receptors rather than PRRs.

-The toll pathway is activated by different stimuli, such as gram-positive bacteria, fungi, and virulence factors.
+The Toll pathway is activated by different stimuli, such as gram-positive bacteria, fungi, and virulence factors.
 First, the Spätzle processing enzyme (SPE) is activated in response to infection and cleaves spätzle (spz).
 Cleaved spätzle then binds to the toll receptor and crosslinks its ectodomains.
-This triggers conformational changes in the receptor resulting in signalling through toll.
+This triggers conformational changes in the receptor resulting in signaling through Toll.
 From this point forward, the signalling cascade is very similar to mammalian signalling through TLRs.
-The toll-induced signalling complex (TICS) is composed of MyD88, Tube, and Pelle (the orthologue of mammalian IRAK).
+The Toll-induced signaling complex (TICS) is composed of MyD88, Tube, and Pelle (the orthologue of mammalian IRAK).
 Signal from TICS is then transduced to Cactus (homologue of mammalian IκB), phosphorylated Cactus is polyubiquitylated and degraded, allowing nuclear translocation of DIF (dorsal-related immunity factor; a homologue of mammalian NF-κB) and induction of transcription of genes for antimicrobial peptides (AMPs) such as drosomycin.

-Drosophila have a total of 9 toll family and 6 spz family genes that interact with each other to differing degrees.
+Drosophila have a total of 9 Toll family and 6 spz family genes that interact with each other to differing degrees.